National Geographic: Symphony for Our World details

 Each movement focuses on an environment – Seas, Shore, Land, Mountains, Sky – and the cumulative power of the breathtaking footage is both humbling and awe-inspiring.

-The music, from Hans Zimmer’s company Bleeding Fingers – the award winning team behind the Blue Planet series – is rich, atmospheric and uplifting; its orchestral power tailored to the magnificence of the natural world it underscores.
+The music from Emmy and BAFTA nominated Bleeding Fingers Music (co-founded by Hans Zimmer, Extreme Music CEO Russell Emanuel, Steven Kofsky and SonyATV), the award winning team behind the Blue Planet series, is rich, atmospheric and uplifting; its orchestral power tailored to the magnificence of the natural world it underscores.
 This live performance featuring Aurora, the Festival Statesmen Chorus and the Adelaide Festival Orchestra conducted by Jessica Gethin will be an unforgettable experience for you and your family, a fitting and celebratory opening to the 2019 Adelaide Festival.

 For tens of thousands of years we worshipped our planet.
 For a few hundred we have abused, defiled and exploited it.
 Yes, this will be a gorgeous night in the park but, in some way too, it’s a reminder of what truly matters and the legacy we leave the children sitting with us.